 Frequently Asked Questions

-There are many different ways to make this eggplant salad and yes, you can make it without the tahini.
-Tahini is a sesame seed paste that comes from the Meditteranean or Middle East.
+There are many different ways to make this eggplant dip and yes, you can make it without the tahini.
+Tahini is a sesame seed paste that comes from the Mediterranean or the Middle East.
 If you decide to omit the tahini in this recipe, you may want to add some full fat Greek yogurt for creaminess.

 Do You Want to Save This Recipe?